 We then process the token file on dedicated hardware, specifically one of two 12-core 8th generation Intel i7 8700 machines with a GTX 1070 GPU.
 Token files can generate anywhere from hundreds to about 1 billion password possibilities.
 The number of guesses needed depends on how much of your password you can remember.

 We wrote the top guide to the recovery of corrupt or deleted Bitcoin wallets.
 We follow this process when possible.
 We have a custom build of BerkelyDB, the database used by most cryptocurrency wallets to repair corrupt wallet files.

 After we repair or unlock your wallet file, we extract your private keys and load them into a recovery wallet.
 We then delete the personal information and files you send us.

 Step 4: Returning your Bitcoin back to you

-After a successful recovery, we’ll ask for instructions on returning your coins.
+After a successful recovery, we’ll ask for a destination address to returning your coins, minus our fee.
 Our service includes advice and assistance on setting up a new, secure wallet.
-For recoveries over $100,000, we’ll offer to come to you in person and deliver a hardware wallet with your coins.
-We’ll also offer to recover your Bitcoin Cash or Gold when applicable.
+For recoveries over 100 BTC, we’ll offer to come to you in person, deliver a hardware wallet with your coins, and train you on how to use it — this service is included in the fee.
+We’ll also offer to fork your Bitcoin Cash or Bitcoin SV when possible.

 How long does it take?